sktime/sktime/docs/source/get_involved/governance.rst

 Core developers that have not contributed to the project in the past one-year-period will automatically become *inactive* and give up their rights and responsibilities.
-When they become active again, they can retake their role without having to be appointed.

 Becoming inactive in the above sense means not contributing for the period via: